masolimano/maneage/README-hacking.md

        $ ./project make
        ```

+ 7. **Don't merge some files in future updates**: As described below, you
+     can later update your infra-structure (for example to fix bugs) by
+     merging your `master` branch with `maneage`.
+For files that you have
+     created in your own branch, there will be no problem.
+However if you
+     modify an existing Maneage file for your project, next time its
+     updated on `maneage` you'll have an annoying conflict.
+The commands
+     below show how to fix this future problem.
+With them, you can
-     - Tell Git _not_ to merge changes in the dummy `delete-me` files, and
+     configure Git to ignore the changes in `maneage` for some of the files
-       `paper.tex` (its contents are just dummy place holders) from Maneage
-       (by keeping their names in a `.gitattributes` file).
-Note that only
+     you have already edited and deleted above (and will edit below).
+Note
-       the first `echo` command has a `>` (to re-write the file with the
+     that only the first `echo` command has a `>` (to write over the file),
-       given line), the rest are `>>` (to append to it).
-After doing this
+     the rest are `>>` (to append to it).
+If you want to avoid any other
-       step in your own branch, when future commits in Maneage make any
-       change in these files, it will not cause a conflict with your
-       project when you update Maneage (it is annoying!).
-You can follow a
-       similar strategy if you want to avoid any other set of files to be
-       imported from Maneage into your project's branch.
+     set of files to be imported from Maneage into your project's branch,
+     you can follow a similar strategy.
+We recommend only doing it when you
+     encounter the same conflict in more than one merge and there is no
+     other change in that file.
+Also, don't add core Maneage Makefiles,
+     otherwise Maneage can break on the next run.

      ```shell
-       $ echo "paper.tex" > .gitattributes
+     $ echo "paper.tex merge=ours" > .gitattributes
      $ echo "tex/src/delete-me.mk merge=ours" >> .gitattributes
      $ echo "tex/src/delete-me-demo.mk merge=ours" >> .gitattributes
      $ echo "reproduce/analysis/make/delete-me.mk merge=ours" >> .gitattributes
+     $ echo "reproduce/software/config/TARGETS.conf merge=ours" >> .gitattributes
      $ echo "reproduce/analysis/config/delete-me-num.conf merge=ours" >> .gitattributes
      $ git add .gitattributes
      ```

- 7. **Copyright and License notice**: It is necessary that _all_ the
+ 8. **Copyright and License notice**: It is necessary that _all_ the
      "copyright-able" files in your project (those larger than 10 lines)
      have a copyright and license notice.
 Please take a moment to look at
      several existing files to see a few examples.
 The copyright notice is